amerkay/wildamer.com/content/article/uk-fundraising-platform-fees.md

 - 7.05% for £200
 - 6.93% for £1000

 Monthly fees of £39.99/month for donations and £24.99/month for fundraising forms.
 They charge 5% if you disable the "cover fees".
-Not just that, they also take 5% from your GiftAid claims!
+Not just that, they also take 5% from your Gift Aid claims!

 ![Enthuse Pricing](/imgs/uk-fundraising-platform-fees/enthuse-pricing.png)